khushgrover/smart-match/README.md

 ### The demo site has been published to : https://khushgrover.github.io/smart-match/

-This repository is implemented using:

-- Tensorflow 2.1.0
-- Python 3.6.9
-- CUDA 10.1
-- CUDNN 7

 ## **Phase 2 Explaination to approach taken:**

 We show how a MGN network can be fine-tuned on new images.
 The network will produce 3d-garments of person and the 3d-body parameters.
 These 3d-body parameters can be layered on top of SMPL body.